-Frederick Winslow Taylor - Scientific Management
+Frederick Winslow Taylor and Scientific Management

 In the early 20th century, Frederick Winslow Taylor proposed the practice of scientific management.
 This is not a leadership theory per se but changed the way leader-managers interacted with employees and handled production of a given product.
 Through his own work experience and informal education, Taylor recognized that employers could get the most out of their workers if they broke labor projects into their various parts and trained laborers to specialize in each particular station of production.
 Taylor timed each part of the production process in order to improve production to maximum efficiency.
 In terms of leadership within organizations, Taylor believed that leaders were born, not made and assumed there was only one form of effective leadership.

-Great Man and Trait Theory
+R.M.
+Stogdill and Great Man and Trait Theory

 Leadership studies in the early part of the 20th century focused on what has been referred to as Great Man and trait theories.
 Great man theory of leadership proposes that certain men are born to lead and when crises arise these men step up to take their natural place.